 If you are looking for healthy snacks for your kids, make this easy peasy street food minus chili.
 You can even prepare your paper cones from colorful papers to make it more attractive for kids.
 Also, you can serve them in small colorful cones at parties to your guests.
 I’m sure it will be a winner!

-- 1 cup boiled chickpeas
+- 1 cup chickpeas, raw

-- 1/2 tsp salt
+- ½ tsp salt